BryanH/Jobs_Applier_AI_Agent/README.md

 ## Configuration

-### 1. secrets.yaml
+### 1. Environment variablesr

-This file doesn't exist by default.
-Copy the one from `./data_folder_example/secrets.yaml` into `./data_folder/` and edit it.
+The API key is stored in the `.env` in the project root.
+Copy `env_example` to `.env` and edit the file, adding your personal keys.

+It is expected each different developer will have their own .env, and if this application is run on a server (cloud), the server configuration will include the installation API keys.

-**Never share or commit this file to version control.**
+**Never share or commit `.env` file to version control.**

-- `llm_api_key: [Your OpenAI or Ollama API key or Gemini API key]`
+- `LLM_API_KEY: [Your OpenAI or Ollama API key or Gemini API key]`
   - Replace with your OpenAI API key for GPT integration

+#### OpenAPI

-    - To obtain an API key, follow the tutorial at: <https://medium.com/@lorenzozar/how-to-get-your-own-openai-api-key-f4d44e60c327>
+To obtain an API key, follow the tutorial at: <https://medium.com/@lorenzozar/how-to-get-your-own-openai-api-key-f4d44e60c327>

-    - Note: You need to add credit to your OpenAI account to use the API.
+Note: You need to add credit to your OpenAI account to use the API.
 You can add credit by visiting the [OpenAI billing dashboard](https://platform.openai.com/account/billing).

-    - According to the [OpenAI community](https://community.openai.com/t/usage-tier-free-to-tier-1/919150) and our users' reports, right after setting up the OpenAI account and purchasing the required credits, users still have a `Free` account type.
-This prevents them from having unlimited access to OpenAI models and allows only 200 requests per day.
+According to the [OpenAI community](https://community.openai.com/t/usage-tier-free-to-tier-1/919150) and our users' reports, right after setting up the OpenAI account and purchasing the required credits, users still have a `Free` account type.
+This prevents them from having unlimited access to OpenAI models and allows only 200 requests per day.r

 This might cause runtime errors such as:
       `Error code: 429 - {'error': {'message': 'You exceeded your current quota, please check your plan and billing details. ...}}`
       `{'error': {'message': 'Rate limit reached for gpt-4o-mini in organization <org> on requests per day (RPD): Limit 200, Used 200, Requested 1.}}`
       OpenAI will update your account automatically, but it might take some time, ranging from a couple of hours to a few days.

 You can find more about your organization's limits on the [official page](https://platform.openai.com/settings/organization/limits).

+#### Gemini API

-  - For obtaining Gemini API key visit [Google AI for Devs](https://ai.google.dev/gemini-api/docs/api-key)
+- To  obtain a Gemini API key visit [Google AI for Devs](https://ai.google.dev/gemini-api/docs/api-key).

-#### 1.1 config.py - Customize LLM model endpoint
+### 1.1 config.py - Customize LLM model endpoint

 - `LLM_MODEL_TYPE`:
   - Choose the model type, supported: openai / ollama / claude / gemini